Davide Arras

-Davide Arras, nicknamed "Il Mago" (born 2 April 1998) is an Italian professional footballer who plays as a forward for Serie D club Pro Palazzolo.
+Davide Arras, nicknamed "Il Mago" (born 2 April 1998) is an Italian professional footballer who plays as a forward for Serie D club Giulianova.

 Club career

 Born in Olbia, Arras started his career in Vicenza, then Juventus and Cagliari youth sectors.

 In 2017 he joined to Olbia.
 Arras made his professional debut for Serie C on 3 September 2017 against Follonica Gavorrano.

 In 2018, he was loaned to Reggina, but didn’t play for the club.